 - A range of enriching co-curricular activities

-Following orientation, Klein Rising will aid in the transition to Klein culture and college life for first-year students, with the goal of making this incredible life change more manageable during a time when we often feel confused and disconnected from our peers.
+Following orientation, Klein Rising will aid in the transition to Klein culture and college life for new students, with the goal of making this incredible life change more manageable during a time when we often feel confused and disconnected from our peers.

 Introduction to Klein: Your first-year seminar

 All first-year students will be required to enroll in the one-credit Klein Freshman Seminar (KLN 1001) in the fall.
 Delivered in a hybrid format, this course will help students develop valuable skills such as time management, goal setting, academic planning, transformational learning and an introduction to all of the opportunities available at Klein.

 Learning together, every step of the way: Klein’s peer mentoring program

 The peer mentor program will allow small groups of first-year students to be matched with sophomore, junior and senior students.
 These peer mentors will (safely) meet with small groups of students weekly to talk through some of the themes in their seminar classes, and - above all - provide support and guidance to one another.

 Create your own greatness: Klein’s co-curricular activities let you choose your own adventure